duhow/xiaoai-patch/README.md

 The main purpose of this toolset is to have your DIY Voice Assistant (Alexa-like) and Smart Speaker, with lots of integrations for music and automation.

-By using [MPD], [Snapcast], [Shairport-Sync], [Upmpdcli] you can make your speaker a full media player compatible with multiple cast protocols, and also have a voice assistant powered by [Porcupine] and [Vosk] that can interact with your [Home Assistant].
+By using [MPD], [Snapcast], [Shairport-Sync], [Upmpdcli] you can make your speaker a full media player compatible with multiple cast protocols, and also have a voice assistant powered by [Porcupine] and [Whisper] that can interact with your [Home Assistant].
 Everything powered by Open Source Software!

 [MPD]: https://www.musicpd.org/